wilfredor/addwikigeolocation/README.md

 - Dry-run: `--dry-run` to only scan/list
 - Download directory: temp dir by default; override with `--download-dir`
 - Upload: off by default; enable with `--upload`
+- Category scan: use `--category` with `--max-depth` to recurse subcats
+- Author filter: use `--author-filter` (defaults to target user) to match extmetadata author

 The script prints a summary: updated, skipped (already had GPS), skipped (no GPS source), and errors.